‘Skillogy’ began with a question…

 - objective setting, priority and time management and delegation

-The key to solving these issues would be to understand what relevant skills were needed to unlock an individual’s soft skill abilities and potential and build an effective framework to develop individual competence in areas of self, manager and leader.
+The key to solving these issues would be to understand what relevant human-centric skills were needed to unlock an individual’s skill abilities and potential and build an effective framework to develop individual competence in areas of self, manager and leader.

 So, what was the answer?